top of page

 Do Our Parents’ Relationships Shape How We Love?

-A Understanding the Patterns We Didn’t Choose
+Understanding the Patterns We Didn’t Choose

 The Brain Doesn’t Forget What It Learns First

 The relationships we grow up around teach our brain what to expect from connection.
-Psychologists call these early impressions “internal working models.”
-If love was expressed with warmth and consistency, we’re more likely to feel secure in our own relationships.
+Psychologists call these early impressions "internal working models."
+If love was expressed with warmth and consistency, we are more likely to feel secure in our own relationships.
 But if love was paired with avoidance, criticism, or silence, our emotional wiring adapts to that.

 Avoidance Teaches Us to Crave Without Expecting